bcgov/shinyssdtools/inst/extdata/user-en.md

 ### Step 5: Get R code

 Copy R code to reproduce outputs programmatically.
-Code is dynamically generated based on user inputs and functions executed within the app (e.g., code for generating confidence limits will appear after 'Get CL' button is clicked).
+Code is dynamically generated based on user inputs and functions executed within the app (e.g., code for generating confidence limits will appear after `Get CL` button is clicked).

-To generate a graph with confidence intervals, copy the R code and paste in R.  Then set ci = TRUE in the predict and ssd_plot functions.
+To generate a graph with confidence intervals, copy the R code and paste in R.  Then set `ci = TRUE` in the predict and `ssd_plot` functions.